ShartazFeeham/Study_Notes/README.md

 While it `introduces complexity in` managing data `consistency` and `synchronization` across multiple servers, replication is crucial for maintaining high availability and scaling read operations in critical applications.

-    Code: Implement replication using Postgres and CQRS with it using Java/Spring, utilize connection pulling too

 # `Part 5: Concurrency`